Dilden/Ansible-Proxmox-Automation/readme.md

 From there, containers are configured within group_vars/virtualizer/vars.yml

 After setting up everything, run the prep-host.yml playbook to ensure proxmoxer and other various dependencies are installed on the host.

+## Usage
+Since I keep forgetting how to run these update commands, I figured I should document them here.

+`ansible-playbook books/update-host-all.yml --ask-vault-pass -u root` will run the playbook that updates the host/virtualizer

+`ansible-playbook books/update-containers.yml --ask-vault-pass -u root` will update all containers